maddn/topology/README.md

 > [managed-topology-nano-plan.yang](packages/topology/src/yang/managed-topology-nano-plan.yang) |
 > Plan Path | `/topologies/managed-topology/plan`

-The `managed-topology` nano service will automatically define and start a toplogy (if not already done) and once the topology `status` is `ready` it will create the above services.
-The `managed-topology` YANG model contains the same nodes as the individual services.
+The `managed‑topology` nano service will automatically define and start a toplogy (if not already done) and once the topology `status` is `ready` it will create the above services.
+The `managed‑topology` YANG model contains the same nodes as the individual services.

 This service automates the process to define, start and configure an entire